-We are happy to provide the necessary documentation, an itemized list of charges and a discharge statement; so you can file your insurance claim.
+We are happy to provide the necessary documentation, an itemized list of charges and a discharge statement; so you can file with whichever pet insurance you have.

 To make an appointment, call 610-828-3054.
 If you have a primary care doctor at another facility, we will work collaboratively with your veterinarian, but a referral is not required to schedule an appointment.
 No matter who schedules your appointment, it is helpful to provide medical records and any recent test results from your veterinarian’s office to help us better understand your animal’s medical condition.

 Each service has its own appointment schedule.
-When you call, the receptionist will help you find the service best suits your needs .
+When you call, the receptionist will help you find the service best suited to your pet’s needs.

 Unless specified by you or a referring hospital, your pet will be scheduled with the first available doctor that fits your schedule.
 We do not necessarily schedule you with the same doctor every time but you are able to request a specific doctor if you would like.